Sam B. Jacobson: Motion Pictures

 In 1928, Jacobson, as publicity director at Universal Pictures, created the Laemmle Novelties, a series of thirteen one-reel-silent films.
 Jacques Rollens directed.
-Surprising for the time, the films had no beautiful faces.
+Surprisingly, for the time, the films had no beautiful faces.
 In Wooden Soldier the characters are toys.
 The heroine of Rag Doll is just what the title implies and Wax Figures reveals the astounding adventures of a group of store window dummies.
 Monkey Shines sees life through the eyes of a pair of monkeys at the zoo.
 In Wash Line Romance a wash line is the title character; the people who wear what is hanging on the wash line do not appear except as hands and feet.
 The hero of Prodigal Pup is a dog.
 Other titles in the series: Footprints, Faces, Bottles, Handicapped, Shadows, Daydreams, and Half Holiday.
 Subsequently, Jacobson originated and produced the Universal Newspaper Newsreel.

 Jacobson was a vice president of First National Pictures in 1929.
 In the 1930s he served as General Production Manager for Van Beuren Studios, where he edited Frank Buck’s second film, Wild Cargo, and another movie, Adventure Girl with Joan Lowell.
 Jacobson was associate producer of Cross Country Cruise, Ladies Must Love, and Love, Honor, and Oh!
 Baby.
 He also wrote film criticism for a Los Angeles Jewish newspaper.